Tjstretchalot/AnyAnglePathfinding/README.md

 This package was originally a Theta Star Sharp* implementation, however it is now a generic any-angle pathfinding algorithm that depends on [SharpMath2](https://github.com/Tjstretchalot/sharpmath2).
-The change occurred for two reasons: faster performance, simpler implmentation.
+The change occurred for two reasons: faster performance, simpler implementation.

-This package does not require a grid-stystem and does not give optimal paths, however it seems that for a 2D rts style game this is sufficiently fast and gives sufficiently good paths.
+This package does not require a grid-system and does not give optimal paths, however it seems that for a 2D rts style game this is sufficiently fast and gives sufficiently good paths.
 Importantly, the difficult of calculating the path does not depend on the map size but rather the complexity of the path produced.
 This ensures that even when the paths are slow it is intuitive *why* the paths